moltenform/typescript2020template/src/contents.md

     - but better to make reverse engineering of commercial projects less trivial
     - see `optimization` in webpack config to turn on/off
 - targets es2020
-    - doesn't support older mobile android
+    - doesn't support very old mobile android
 - source maps enabled
     - debugging in chrome+vscode is as easy as pressing F5
     - breakpoints work